The Best Exercises for Pectus Excavatum

 3. A well-developed chest that covers up the indent

-Begin each exercise by pushing the chest up and arching your upper back, focus on pulling and holding the shoulder blades down (the opposite of a shrug).
+Begin each exercise by pushing the chest up and arching your upper back, and focus on pulling and holding the shoulder blades down (the opposite of a shrug).
 During the bench press, your elbows stay at about a 45-degree angle.

 Conclusion